The-Z-Labs/bof-launcher/README.md

     .{ .name = "YOUR_BOF_NAME", .formats = &.{.elf, .coff}, .archs = &.{ .x64, .x86 } },

-The build system will figure out the file extension and will build it using proper compiler.
+The build system will figure out the file extension and will build it (for all specified architectures) using proper compiler.
+This way you could also build any 3rd party BOF out there.

-Below you can see the same BOF written in Zig and in C. When compiled, Zig version weights 860 bytes, C version weights 916 bytes.
+Below you can see one of our BOFs in two versions: one written in Zig and the second one written in C. When compiled, Zig version weights 860 bytes, C version weights 916 bytes.

 For an example of larger and cross-platform BOF please refer to our [UDP port scanner](bofs/src/udpScanner.zig).